 Lettings in Practice Programme

-There are six modules in the programme which are delivered virtually.
-They provide 15 hours of learning and can be undertaken in any order.
+There are six modules in the programme.
+They provide 14 hours of learning and can be undertaken in any order.
 They have been created to recognise the different roles undertaken by letting agency staff, with each module covering an area or areas of letting agency work in detail, tying in the Letting Agent Code of Practice and consumer regulations.

 Why should agency staff undertake this learning?